Life Insurance Questions & Answers: How Life Insurance Works

 While factors such as financial strength ratings, capitalization, and claims-paying history are important, strong corporate governance is often the foundation that supports all of them.
 For consumers evaluating a life insurance company, governance may not be the most visible factor, but it is one of the key elements that contributes to a company's long-term reliability and trustworthiness.

 Yes, term life can be converted to permanent coverage.
 However, there will most likely be a substantial increase on the monthly premium.
-But for some this might be a good thing if one's health has worsened to the point of being uninsurable.How do you explain cash value life insurance to someone who has never heard of it?
+But for some this might be a good thing if one's health has worsened to the point of being uninsurable.What is key person life insurance and does my business need it?

 Cash value life insurance is kind of like having life insurance with a savings component built into it.Part of what you pay goes toward keeping your life insurance active, and part of it builds up value over time inside the policy.
 That money can grow and, in some cases, be borrowed against later if you ever need it.